Combinatorial theorems in sparse random sets

 \end{theorem}

-That is, given a graph $G$ which is not a disjoint union of stars, there is a threshold at approximately $p =n^{-1/m_2(H)}$ where the probability that the random graph $G_{n,p}$ is $(H,r)$-Ramsey changes from 0 to~1.
+That is, given a graph $G$ that is not a disjoint union of stars and paths of length $3$, there is a threshold at approximately $p =n^{-1/m_2(H)}$ where the probability that the random graph $G_{n,p}$ is $(H,r)$-Ramsey changes from 0 to~1.

 This theorem comes in two parts: the statement that above the threshold the graph is almost certainly $(H,r)$-Ramsey and the statement that below the threshold it almost certainly is not.
 We shall follow standard practice and call these the 1-\textit{statement} and the 0-\textit{statement}, respectively.